-PC ArrayCalc can either be started via the Windows Start Menu, where it will appear in Programs ⇒ dbaudio ⇒ ArrayCalc ⇒ ArrayCalc or by double-clicking the ArrayCalc desktop icon.
+PC ArrayCalc can either be started via the Windows Start Menu, where it will appear in Programs ⇒ dbaudio ⇒ ArrayCalc or by double-clicking the ArrayCalc desktop icon.

-Windows automatically links ArrayCalc project files to ArrayCalc.
-Alternatively, the program can therefore be started by double clicking on any ArrayCalc project file.
+Windows automatically links d&b project files (.dbpr) to ArrayCalc.
+Alternatively, the program can therefore be started by double clicking on any ArrayCalc project file